dougwollison/domainer/readme.txt

 1. Upload the contents of `domainer.tar.gz` to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Assuming the system is unable to take care of it automatically:
+	1. Copy the sunrise.php file to `/wp-content/`.
+	2. Add `define('SUNRISE', true);` to your `wp-config.php` file, anywhere above the `ABSPATH` line.
+4. Start adding domains under Network Admin > Domains.

 == Changelog ==